 Welcome to Lincolnshire’s ‘lost’ gardens.
 400 years of gardening have created a peaceful and settled atmosphere, enhanced by the beautiful valley surrounding it.

 This is truly a ‘lost’ garden.
-When I started chopping down trees and pulling out undergrowth 13 years ago, I had a vision of what this garden could be.
+When I started chopping down trees and pulling out undergrowth 14 years ago, I had a vision of what this garden could be.
 I never imagined it would get this good and we are now nationally recognised for our work.
-The pleasure of working on this giant garden just gets better and better.

 The gardens have been carefully designed so that adults and children can enjoy the gardens together.
 You can find a birdhide, swing, turf maze and big yew tunnel to explore together and children are welcome to pick a few flowers.
 Just off the A1, in the middle of England, we are easy to visit and look forward to seeing you.